Amazon Music Bestsellers and Deals

 DAN PEEK - Bass, Acoustic Guitars and Vocals

-The elaborate tri-gatefold that came with "Homecoming" and the inners and inserts that came with "Hat Trick" and the others are all AWOL in the single sleeve card sleeves and apart from track lists on the generic coloured CDs - there is bugger all by way of info with these multiple packs.
-As you can see from the front and rear album cover photos provided for "America" – the credits are barely legible and at this price that’s to be expected.
+The elaborate tri-gatefold that came with "Homecoming" and the inners and inserts that came with "Hat Trick" and the others are all AWOL in the single sleeve card sleeves and apart from track lists on the generic coloured CDs - there is bugger all by way of info with these multiple 'Original Album Series' card wallets.
+As you can see from the front and rear album cover photos provided for "America", credits are barely legible and at this price that's to be expected.

 But the Audio is superb throughout – really great.
 Take "To Each His Own" on "Homecoming" or "Muskrat Love" on "Hat Trick" or "I Need You" on here - I've had Remasters of these and the audio here is pretty much the same - very clear - beautiful really.
 Now let's talk about the debut in full...

 The strummed "Here" – the piano love song "I Need You" and the gorgeous "Never Found The Time" (very Mercury Years Rod Stewart in its own way) – will all probably elicit tears amidst men of a certain age.
-And that acoustic guitar build-up intro to "Donkey Jaw" sounds beautiful and if it had the moniker Crosby, Stills, Nash & Young before it instead of America – would be declared a ‘quit ravishing the land’ masterpiece by every journo for miles.
+And that acoustic guitar build-up intro to "Donkey Jaw" sounds beautiful and if this song and its mother-nature-in-peril lyrics had the moniker Crosby, Stills, Nash & Young before it instead of America – it would be declared a quit ravishing the land ecology masterpiece by every journo for miles.

-"America" is a wonderful debut album – tunes – playing – top quality Production values – a pigeon named Fred - it was all there and still is...
+"America" is and was a wonderful Debut Album (with or without that Horsey song) – tunes – playing – top quality Production values – a pigeon named Fred - it was all there and still is.

 Wednesday, 22 March 2017